-FIG. 14: (Color online) Model differences for BT calculations as a function of two-body spectator mass, $\mathbf{q} = 10 \text{ fm}^{-1} \| \mathbf{p}{12}$.
+FIG. 11: (Color online) Model differences for BT calculations as a function of two-body spectator binding energy, $\mathbf{q} = 10 \text{ fm}^{-1} \perp \mathbf{p}{12}$ .

-FIG. 15: (Color online) Model differences for BT calculations as a function of two-body spectator mass, $\mathbf{q} = 10 \text{ fm}^{-1} \perp \mathbf{p}{12}$.
+FIG. 13: (Color online) Model differences for BT calculations as a function of two-body Gaussian wave function scale, $\mathbf{q} = 10 \text{ fm}^{-1} \perp \mathbf{p}{12}$ .
 V. SUMMARY Bakamjian-Thomas formulations, which explicitly satisfy the requirements of Poincaré invariance, do not satisfy cluster separability above the three-particle level, i.e. in systems that involve three-body subsystems whose total momentum must vary.
 The cluster properties can be restored via a hierarchy of unitary transformations.
 These transformations depend upon the full solution of a three-body problem, and are difficult to implement in practice.
 Rather than attempt to calculate directly the size of these unitary transformations (e.g. the difference of matrix elements from those of the unit operator), we have developed a simple model in which the exact result consistent with cluster separability is known, and then compare to it the results of Bakamjian-Thomas calculations.
 The quantities that we investigate are sensitive to the part of these unitary transformations that restore cluster properties.
-We conclude from these model studies that Bakamjian-Thomas models, which explicitly satisfy the requirements
+We conclude from these model studies that Bakamjian-Thomas models, which explicitly satisfy the requirements of Poincaré invariance, can be utilized in typical nuclear physics problems with minimal quantitative error due to the lack of cluster separability.
+We also examined models utilizing mass/momentum scales appropriate for quark models.
+Confinement precludes separating arbitrary subsystems by large distance scales, so the general requirement of cluster separability is irrelevant for models of individual hadrons.
+The issue may be relevant, however, for systems of hadrons described by subnucleonic degrees of freedom.
+In such cases, the deviations from the model benchmark are larger than those for typical nuclear physics calculations with nucleons, though they are still small compared to model uncertainties.